SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 ---

 [Somebody asked me]({{ site.baseurl }}/tags/#SomebodyAskedMe) why I'm always so dour.
-Well, times are hard: pandemic waves, disinformation and death, potentially nuclear war over Ukraine, the rise of the fascist right, and so on.
+Well, times are hard: pandemic waves, disinformation &amp; death, potential nuclear war over Ukraine, the rise of the fascist right, climate change not only unchecked but furiously denied, and so on.
 So let's take some inventory of our problems&hellip; and maybe a few points that (may) cause hope for the future.

 ## The Bad News: 6 Reasons to Despair

 Ok, fair question: why _am_ I so dour these days?
-Well, lifelong clinical depression and becoming an old man probably have something to do with it.
-But&hellip; so does the state of the world.
+Lifelong clinical depression and becoming an old man probably have something to do with it.
+But&hellip; so does the state of the external world.

-To wit, 6 reasons chosen _ad libitum_ from recent news:
+To wit, 6 reasons chosen _ad libitum_ from recent news (actually, from my open browser tabs):

 ### Reason 1: The collapse of&hellip; everything?&hellip; into fascism